Train Holiday Destinations in Europe 2026: 7 Tips for Your Beach Vacation by Train

 Seaside holiday by train

-Italy is a country where you’ll find stunning beaches, rich history, world-class gastronomy, and vibrant culture.
-Travelling by train to Italy also offers unforgettable views of the Alps and the Italian countryside.
+Italy is a country where you’ll find beautiful beaches, a rich history, outstanding gastronomy and a vibrant culture.
+Travelling by train to Italy offers unforgettable views of the Alps and the Italian countryside.

 Recommended resorts: